swcarpentry/shell-novice/01-filedir.md

 but she found them hard to understand after a couple of years.
 (The final straw was when she found herself creating a directory called `revised-revised-results-3`.)

+> Nelle names her directories "year-month-day",
+> with leading zeroes for months and days,
+> because the shell displays file and directory names in alphabetical order.
+> If she used month names,
+> December would come before July;
+> if she didn't use leading zeroes,
+> November ('11') would come before July ('7').

 Each of her physical samples is labelled according to her lab's convention with a unique ten-character ID,